carlos22/carddav2fb/README.md

 **CAUTION: This script will overwrite your current contacts in the FritzBox without any warning!**

-## Information

-This version of carddav2fb is a forked version from carlos22 (https://github.com/carlos22/carddav2fb) and adding support for convenient image upload, different FRITZ!Box base paths (for example for FRITZ!Box 7490 (UI) OS: 6.50) and full name design support.

 ## Requirements

 * PHP-version 5.3.6 or higher